tripal/brapi/README.md

 BrAPI calls are handled through:
 /brapi/v<1 or 2>/<call name with arguments>[parameters such as: ?page=0&pageSize=10]

-Current alpha support:
+Current beta support:
--simple calls for listing and displaying a single element (read only) -pager
+-calls for listing and displaying a single element (read only) -search calls
--some filters
+-pager
+-filters
+-authentication
--only simple fields can be mapped (composed/object fields not supported yet) -permissions are not fully managed
+-permissions are not fully managed (read only)
 -only JSON output